tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   market_cap = sp500_companies_csv.loc[:, ['Symbol', 'Market Cap']]
   ```

-* Be sure to set the index on DataFrames that are intended for plotting to display the correct labels, e.g., the x-axis labels on a line chart.
+* When plotting a DataFrame, set the index to a specific column to ensure the desired chart labels are displayed (ex. the x-axis labels on a line or bar chart).

 * Use the `nlargest()` function to return the top `n` number of rows based on a particular DataFrame column.